bernhardAxonIvy/doc/source/designer-guide/introduction/shortcuts.rst

 Open Type
    :guilabel:`Ctrl` + :guilabel:`Shift` + :guilabel:`T`

-   Opens a dialog which allows you to browse for a java type to open in an editor.
+   Opens a dialog which allows you to browse for a Java type to open in an editor.

 Open Resource